preciofishbone/OmniaDocsG2/blocks/page-rollup/index.rst

 .. image:: page-rollup-settings-general-frame.png

-If any variations exist, as in the example above, titles in other languages are handled through variations.
+If any variations exist, titles in other languages are handled through variations.
 If no variations exist you can add titles in any or all languages in the tenant.

 Query
 ------